• Proto-Indo-European Religion

 The mutual demonization is not limited to the Devas and Ashuras.
 Most of the deities of the Proto-Indo-Europeans were divided into one group or the other at the time of the division, and while the majority of the most important Gods were retained by the Sanskrit speakers and their descendants (modern Hindus), many of the high status deities of the Germanic-language-speaking people correspond to the replacement Gods of the Zoroastrians.
 Because of the importance of Sanskrit and Old Norse to the early mythologists, and their failure to recognize the wider scope of this division, it was difficult for them to perceive this.
 Unfortunately many modern linguists have followed in their footsteps and have continued to overlook this important evidence, both positive and negative, which clearly defines the larger Indo-European pantheon.

-A version of this article was originally posted on Wikipedia but it was repeatedly vandalized by religious bigots.
-The page was published at pierce.yolasite.com/pandemonium but Yola was hacked in Nov.
+This page was published at pierce.yolasite.com/pandemonium but Yola was hacked in Nov.
 2011 and they could not salvage their servers.
 It is now published here with many revisions based on continuing research.

 © 2007, last updated 5/13/15, at piereligion.org/pandemonium.html